 Be in the upper range of their high school graduating class;

-Have achieved a competitive score on the SAT or the ACT
+Have achieved a competitive score on the SAT or the ACT*

 Several schools and colleges of the University have additional special requirements.
 See individual school and college sections of this publication for further information.